Bartosz Woroch: Career

 At the age of 22 Bartosz was appointed concertmaster to the Poznan Philharmonic Orchestra.
 He left this position two years later to focus more on solo and chamber music performances which led to recitals in London at Wigmore Hall and the Barbican Centre, the Centre for Fine Arts, Brussels, the Festival de Radio France et Montpellier, the Edinburgh Festival Fringe, Verbier Festival in Switzerland, and West Cork Chamber Music Festival in Ireland.
-He has also toured New Zealand, Australia and Singapore.
+He has also toured New Zealand, Australia, Malaysia and Singapore.
 In 2009 he continued his studies with a fellowship at the Guildhall School of Music and Drama (GSMD) in London in the class of cellist Louise Hopkins.
 From 2011 until 2015 he was supported by the Young Classical Artists Trust (YCAT).